 © Erinvale Golf Estate

 South Africa boasts an ideal climate for spending time out on the fairways.
 Golfers here are spoiled for choice.
-Africa has a remarkable number of courses.
-828 courses in 50 countries of which 450 are located in South Africa.
-Three South African courses feature within the top 30 of Golfscape’s top 100 courses in the world for 2020.
-Many Europeans spend the European winter months in the Cape enjoying the summer weather and the variety of courses and clubs.
-It is indeed a golfer’s ideal summer destination.
+According to the South Africa Golf Association, there are more than 450 affiliated golf clubs in South Africa of which three feature within the top 30 of Golfscape’s Top 100 courses in the world.
+Many Europeans spend their winter months in the Cape enjoying our summer weather and the vast variety of courses and clubs.
+Together with its stunning wine estates, superb hotels, and wildlife lodges, South Africa is an ideal golfers vacation destination.

-Southern Africa has produced a number of golfers of the highest caliber, including Gary Player, Bobby Locke, Ernie Els, Retief Goosen, and Trevor Immelman.
+South Africa has produced several golfers of the highest caliber, including Gary Player, Bobby Locke, Ernie Els, Retief Goosen, and Trevor Immelman.
 Once you’ve experienced some of the courses you will begin to understand why.

 The Links at Fancourt – situated in the picturesque southern Cape, The Links provides a dramatic and beautiful picture.
 Gary Player himself has often referred to it as his greatest design feat.